 Pocket irrigation, which is also known as oral irrigation, is a versatile dental treatment used for several different preventative purposes.
 Pocket irrigation may be performed as part of professional dental cleaning, or at home with a specially modified oral irrigator.

 Here are the main ways in which pocket irrigation can be beneficial:

-- Interdental cleaning – Pocket irrigators blast plaque, food particles and other debris from between the teeth.
-The removal of harmful materials and bacteria keep the gum pockets cleaner and shallower, helping the gum tissue remain healthy.
+- Interdental Cleaning – Pocket irrigators blast plaque, food particles, and other debris from between the teeth.
+The removal of harmful materials and bacteria keeps the gum pockets cleaner and shallower, helping the gum tissue remain healthy.

-- Antimicrobial application – Antimicrobial substances have proven effective for eliminating and preventing some strains of harmful oral bacteria.
+- Antimicrobial Application – Antimicrobial substances have proven effective in eliminating and preventing some strains of harmful oral bacteria.
 Antimicrobial substances can be combined with water, or used as a stand-alone treatment for successful pocket irrigation.